+Canadian models only

-On Canadian models: The low washer level indicator comes on when the level is low (see page 62).
+The washer level indicator will come

+on when the level is low (see page

+62).

 Fill the reservoir with a good-quality windshield washer fluid.
 This increases the cleaning capability and prevents freezing in cold weather.

 When you refill the reservoir, clean the edges of the windshield wiper blades with windshield washer fluid on a clean cloth.
 This will help to condition the blade edges.